 Let’s get into detail and discuss how to find the correct tyre pressure for your SUV and the things you need to consider when it comes to monitoring tyre pressure.

 Unfortunately, there’s no universal bar specification that matches every tyre.
 However, for a general example, if you have an SUV with a relatively low load, the number will be around 2,4 bar.

 There are several things to consider when adjusting your air pressure.
-If you drive your on-road SUV or CUV primarily on asphalt roads – and are not doing anything unusual on your drive such as carrying a heavy load or driving for a very long time – there are some quick handy places to check what your tire pressure should be:
+If you drive your on-road SUV or CUV primarily on asphalt roads – and are not doing anything unusual on your drive such as carrying a heavy load or driving for a very long time – there are some quick handy places to check what your tyre pressure should be:

 However, if you are carrying a heavy load and are going on a long car trip, you should always refer to:

-While the TPMS system is a great way to warn you of a puncture, it’s still your responsibility to check your tires and be aware of their condition, so you can react in advance to issues like uneven wear or dangerously low tread.
+While the TPMS system is a great way to warn you of a puncture, it’s still your responsibility to check your tyres and be aware of their condition, so you can react in advance to issues like uneven wear or dangerously low tread.

 As a general rule, aim to check your tyre pressure every two to four weeks and every time you set off for a long trip or are carrying a heavy load.